jakooistra/maze/README.md

                    (25) if unspecified.
   -n count       The number of each maze type to generate.
                    (1) if unspecified.
-  -s seed        The seed used to generate the maze.
+  -s seed        An seed value that must be written to a file.
+                   Can be specified multiple times.
+  -random count  Write out a specified number of randomly seeded mazes.
-                   Only valid when generating a single maze -a             Analyze the generated mazes and output statistics.
+  -a             Analyze the generated mazes and output statistics.
   -p             Show the shortest path solution in image output.
   -ww width      The width of maze walls in pixels.